boltops-tools/ufo/docs/_docs/upgrade4.md

 ### ufo upgrade v3to4

-It is recommend that you run the `ufo upgrade v3to4` command with the network options specified.
+It is recommended that you run the `ufo upgrade v3to4` command with the network options specified.
 Please substitute the command with the vpc id and subnets for your setup.
 Example:

     $ ufo upgrade v3to4 --vpc-id vpc-111 --ecs-subnets subnet-111 subnet-222 --elb-subnets subnet-333 subnet-444 --force
     Upgrading structure of your current project to the new ufo version 4 project structure